Power and Freedom in Mechanisms: Introduction

-Once built, these categories are put to work, first by deriving general results concerning the relationship between power and welfare.
-As both philosophers and voting theorists have long understood, these two concepts need not coincide: one may enjoy high welfare without any power—think of the slave of a benevolent master, or a disenfranchised citizen whose preferences happen to align with those of the voting majority.
-Yet we show (Theorem~\ref{thm:menu.pareto.dom}) a connection at another level: one mechanism gives you more freedom than another (a larger menu in the sense of set inclusion) for any opposing preference profile if and only if it also gives you higher welfare at any profile.
-Extending that intuition in a cardinal direction, we show that, when the set of possible outcomes is finite and preferences are drawn uniformly following the “impartial culture” assumption, a mechanism that generates a higher probability for you to receive a cardinally larger menu also lets you with a higher probability obtain an outcome ranked higher in your preferences.
+As a first result, we identify a direct relationship between power, or more precisely, freedom, and welfare.
+As both philosophers and voting theorists have long understood, these concepts need not coincide: one may enjoy high welfare without any power—think of the slave of a benevolent master, or a disenfranchised citizen whose preferences happen to align with those of the voting majority.
+Yet under a weak richness assumption on preferences we show a connection at another level (Lemma~\ref{lemma:indiv.menu.welfare}): one mechanism gives you more freedom than another (a larger menu in the sense of set inclusion) for any opposing preference profile if and only if it also gives you higher welfare at any profile.
+At the population level, it means that a mechanism Pareto-dominates another if and only if it grants more freedom to all agents (Theorem~\ref{thm:menu.pareto.dom}).
+Furthermore, we show that non-bossy mechanisms can be viewed as those that minimize power over others, relative to individual freedom.
+In fact, for many economic environments, non-bossy mechanisms satisfy a condition of quantitative equality between each agent’s freedom and their power over opponents (Proposition \ref{prop:non-autarkic-and-non-bossy}).

-So far, we have used the terms power and freedom interchangeably to describe an agent’s influence over the game’s unique outcome.
-In some settings, however, agents may care about a particular dimension of the outcome—especially in assignment mechanisms, where an agent’s preferences, it is typically assumed, concern only the object she personally receives.
-In such cases, the menu concept can be refined.
-On the one hand, an agent’s menu for herself (this is how the notion was defined by the authors mentioned above) denotes the set of objects she could obtain by ranking them at the top of her preferences; we refer to this as her freedom.
-On the other hand, an agent’s menu for others captures how changes in her preferences affect the allocations of other agents; we refer to this as her power over others.